Twig Adventures

 Route: CR 580 to Upper Huerfano/Lily Lake Trailhead to the Northwest Gully, easy Class 3

 The next day we headed south, taking in one of Colorado’s most obscure tourist attractions along the way.
 I’ve been going past Bishop Castle since I was a little kid, seeing it slowly grow from a pile of rubble to the 160′ tall rambling compilation it is today.
 Complete with a dragon’s head, grand hall with stained-glass windows, and a myriad of disjointed towers, spires, globes, and what-nots, the castle comes off as a cross between Game of Thrones and Mad Max.
 The creator spins his flair with anti-government messages, while numerous signs warn of the lack of liability / personal assumption of risk.
 That’s good, since this fanciful play-land puts parental oversight to the test.
-I just had to show it off to TS and Sandy.
+I just had to show it off to Sandy.

 Visitors are free to clamber all over and so we did.
 We of course had to go all the way to the top, feeling the ironworks sway in the breeze.
 Some of the stairwells and balustrades lack safety rails, while others are missing deck plates.
 Questionable welds abound.
 Of all the mountains I climbed this summer, this non-mountain might have been the most dangerous…LOL.